matteoventali/EzParking/Student_doc.md

 39. As a resident I want to receive a notification if a driver cancels their booking request on my parking spot, so I can be updated in real time about the demand for my parking spots.
 40. As a resident I want to see all the reviews I have received from the drivers so that I can evaluate my behaviour.

 # CONTAINERS

 ## CONTAINER_NAME: dbms

 ### DESCRIPTION:
 Database container running MariaDB.
 It stores data for all EzParking microservices and initializes schemas on startup.
+This container provides the persistent storage layer of the application.
+It provides access to data through SQL connections.

 ### PORTS:
 3306:3306

-### DESCRIPTION:
-This container provides the persistent storage layer of the application.
-It initializes all required schemas for the microservices and provides access to data through SQL connections.

 ### PERSISTENCE EVALUATION
 Persistent — data stored in volume `mariadb_data` is preserved across container restarts.